On this page

 The government structure of Turkey is based on the article 123 of the constitution of the Republic of Turkey (Türkiye Cumhuriyeti Anayasası).
 In accordance with the Article 123: Integrity of the Administration and Public Legal Personality; “The administration forms a whole, with regard to its constitution and functions, and shall be regulated by law.
 The Organisation and functions of the administration are based on the principles of centralisation and decentralisation.”
 Article 126 of the constitution regulates the central administration and article 127 regulates the local administrations.

-Within the framework of abovementioned provisions of the constitution, Turkey is a country dominated by parliamentary democracy system which is based on the central administration principles.
+Within the framework of the above-mentioned provisions of the Constitution, Turkey is a country dominated by the Presidential Government System based on central government principles.
 In the context of central administration, there are Ministries and related and affiliated organisations in the Capital and provincial and regional directorates of the Ministries in the country.
 In the context of local administrations, there are municipalities, provincial special administrations, villages and neighbourhoods.